eto-ai/rikai/docs/types.rst

 * Optionally, :py:class:`~rikai.mixin.Asset` trait, indicates the data being stored externally, and can fetch the data on demand.

+Typically, there are convinient spark UDFs (:py:mod:`rikai.spark.functions`) provided for these types if fit.

 Computer Vision
 ---------------